Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Proposed Method

 After extracting features for all samples, we L2-normalize them so that they are projected onto a unit hyper-sphere.
 Therefore, we have a set $F^{m} \in \mathbb{R}^{N \times d_{m}}$ of normalized feature vectors extracted by the $m$-th backbone, where $d_{m}$ represents the dimension of features in this set.

 For each $F^{m}$, we calculate pairwise distances for all samples in the set.
-Inspired by re-ranking techniques, we refine these distances by considering the neighborhood of the samples; i.e., we normalize the distance between two samples based exclusively on the number of neighbors in common: 0 (no neighbors in common) and 1 (all neighbors in common).
-Consequently, we have $M$ refined distance matrices $\{D_{1}, D_{2}, ..., D_{M}\}$, one for each backbone.

-Each distance matrix $D_{m}$ is a general representation of the knowledge obtained with each backbone over the input data, as it is calculated based on the samples' feature vectors.
+Inspired by re-ranking techniques~\cite{zhong2017re}, we refine these distances by considering the neighborhood of the samples; i.e., we normalize the distance between two samples based exclusively on the number of neighbors in common.
+Each distance is a number between 0 (no neighbors in common) to 1 (all neighbors in common).
+Consequently, we have $M$ refined distance matrices $\{D_{1}, D_{2}, ..., D_{m}, ..., D_{M}\}$, one for each backbone.
+Distance matrix $D_{m}$ is a general representation of the knowledge obtained by the $m$-th backbone over the input data, as it is calculated based on the samples' feature vectors.
 To explore potential complementary knowledge, we propose averaging all distance matrices:

 The final distance matrix $\overline{\rm D}$ is used as input to the proposed ensemble-based clustering technique.